corrze/CorrBot/README.md

 I wanted work on this project to compare how big the difference is, between a larger model and a smaller model.
 This is because I got my hands on an Nvidia 3090, a consumer gpu capabable of training AI models,and I wanted to see how well of a model it can train, compared to a company trained model.
 For context, they train using many AI gpus for days to months.
 I think my smaller made from scratch model will not be as accurate as the pretrained model but I want to see how bad it is in comparison.

+This is my first solo project with AI and I wouldn't say its anywhere near good code.
+But this project is meant for me to learn how it all works.

-# Turtorial (Fine-Tuning a pretrained model) !!!This guide is only for *instagram* messages.!!!
+# Tutorial (Fine-Tuning a pretrained model) !!!This guide is only for *instagram* messages.!!!

 NOTE: So far, I have only fine-tuned a model on a dataset, I will be trainig my own model and writing about that at a later date.